saliormoon/Cookbook/recipes/Compiling/Windows30.md

 ## Problem

-I want to compile ArangoDB 3.0 (currently still in development - thus its only available in the _devel_ git branch) and onwards under Windows.
+I want to compile ArangoDB 3.0 and onwards under Windows.

 **Note:** For this recipe you need at least ArangoDB 3.0;
 For ArangoDB version before 3.0 look at the [old Compiling ArangoDB under Windows](Windows.md).